SmartForest-no/ForestFormer3D/readme.md

 The training was run on a single A100 GPU.
 If you're using a GPU with less memory, try reducing the cylinder radius in the config to prevent OOM.

+For inference, batch_size is not used, because each cylinder is processed sequentially.
+If you encounter CUDA OOM issues during inference, try:

+1. Lowering the chunk value in the config

+2. Reducing `num_points` in the code ([see this line](https://github.com/SmartForest-no/ForestFormer3D/blob/8ca0f45196ce0cc8a656d046b3f935cbf34f315b/oneformer3d/oneformer3d.py#L2273))

+3. Reducing the cylinder radius, which is also configurable in the config file.

 ---
 ## 📝 License
 ForestFormer3D is based on the OneFormer3D codebase by Danila Rukhovich (https://github.com/filaPro/oneformer3d),